 But if not braces, then what?
-Fortunately, today’s orthodontic and teledentistry technology has opened avenues to new, effective teeth-straightening options.
+Fortunately, today’s orthodontic and teledentistry technology has opened avenues to new teeth-straightening options.
 This guide will help you find the one that best fits your condition, timeframe, budget, and priorities.

 Table of Contents